- What Is Stuttering?

 Stuttering Treatment for Kids

 You need to get your child medical attention only if the child is actually struggling with prolonged stuttering issues.
-When you approach speech therapy for the stuttering child, they will help the child in pronouncing words right in a relaxed manner.
-Over time, they will help the child to increase the number of words within a sentence.
+When you approach speech therapy for a stuttering child, they will help the child in pronouncing words right in a relaxed manner.
+Over time, they will help the child increase the number of words within a sentence.
 Other things that are done during treatment is helping the child overcome other secondary characteristics such as blinking and twitching.

 What Can Parents Do to Help a Child Who Stutters?

 Here are some things you can do to help your child overcome or manage his stutter.